-While they may live in different habitats, a common thread to these tribes is a commitment to maintaining their respective cultures and customs.
+While they may live in different habitats, a common thread that unites these tribes is a commitment to maintaining their respective cultures and customs.
 Ras Al Khaimah's tribes continue to uphold their age-old traditions and ways of living, promoting important social values such as respect for the communities' elders.
-Tribal interaction is encouraged and usually takes place during the trading of locally cultivated goods, with competitions including falconry and camel races that can on occasion be witnessed by residents and guests to Ras Al Khaimah.
+Tribal interaction is encouraged and usually takes place during the trading of locally cultivated goods, with competitions including falconry and camel races that can, on occasion, also be witnessed by Ras Al Khaimah residents and visitors.